diogoaurelio/schedoscopeWiki/Test-Framework.md

 Schedoscope's test framework integrates tightly with view development.
-Faciliating frequent test runs, it speeds up development-testing roundtrip time.
+Facilitating frequent test runs, speeding up development-testing roundtrip time.

 From a conceptual point of view, the framework provides "unit testing" for Schedoscope views and transformations.
 The focus is neither on integration testing with a target / staging environment nor on load testing against large datasets.
 Rather, the framework supports correctness tests for views and transformations with simple specification of test input data, fast test execution, and painless checking of resulting view data with expected results.